Nérilia Mondésir

-Nérilia Mondésir (born 17 January 1999) is a Haitian professional footballer who plays as a forward for National Women's Soccer League club Seattle Reign and the Haiti national team.
-She is commonly known by her nickname Nérigol.
-Mondésir has had an eight-season stint in the Première Ligue with Montpellier.
-Previously to that, she had represented Haiti internationally at both senior and youth levels, and played for Tigresses FC in Haiti.
+Nérilia Mondésir (born 17 January 1999), nicknamed "Nérigol" and "Coco", is a Haitian professional footballer who plays as a forward for National Women's Soccer League club Seattle Reign and the Haiti national team.
+She previously had an eight-season stint in the Première Ligue with Montpellier.

+Club career

+Mondésir started her career with AS Tigresses in her native Haiti.
+Playing for Division 1 Féminine side Montpellier HSC from 2017–2024, Mondésir made a total of 123 appearances and was the club's top goalscorer in 2022 with nine goals.